 While the successive capitals of the established Khmer Empire remained centered around Angkor (modern Siem Reap, Cambodia), the Khmer did have an earlier presence, and even monumental structures, in what is now Isaan (northeastern Thailand).
-Some of these include Prasat Muang Teui in Yasothon Province and Prasat Chom Phon in Surin Province, both dating from the Chenla Period (6th-9th Centuries CE), several centuries prior to the establishment of a unified Khmer Empire at Angkor.
+Some of these include Prasat Muang Teui in Yasothon Province and Prasat Phom Phon in Surin Province, both dating from the Chenla Period (6th-9th Centuries CE), several centuries prior to the establishment of a unified Khmer Empire at Angkor.

 In later centuries, the Khmer Empire consolidated its power and began to exert influence over the surrounding regions of Southeast Asia, reaching its territorial height in the reign of King Jayavarman VII.
 During this time, the empire controlled all of modern Cambodia, Laos, and Thailand, and the recently-defeated Champa nation of southern Vietnam.